Home > Questions

 Connie Yang

-As you mention that your formatting failure is due to the inability of writing to the last block of the device, I can learn that you run into the "A writable disk is required (-69772)" or similar error on your Mac.
+As you mention that your formatting failure is due to the inability to write to the last block of the device, I can learn that you run into the error below or similar on your Mac.

-The "Unable to write to the last block of the device" error is not rare when erasing an external hard drive on Mac.
-If you face with this problem, you can try these solutions:
+The "Unable to write to the last block of the device" error is not rare when erasing an external hard drive on a Mac.
+If you face this problem, you can try these solutions:

-1. Reconnect the external drive to Mac
+1. Reconnect the external drive to the Mac

 This error report could be caused by the communication issue.
 You can safely eject the external drive and then reinsert it into another port on your Mac.
 If the error still pops up, change a USB cable.